 Whale watching tours on Western Australia's Coral Coast run every year from June to November, when 40,000 humpback whales migrate between their summer breeding grounds and their winter feeding grounds.

 Whales are frequently sighted in World Heritage Shark Bay Marine Park on charter boat cruises, playing in the Gulf between Dirk Hartog Island and Denham.
-See the whales from above with Carnarvon's Coral Coast Helicopter tours and Kalbarri offers some of the best vantage points along the coastal cliffs at Natural Bridge, Eagle Gorge and Red Bluff with whale watching tours offered from Kalbarri beach.
+See the whales from above with Carnarvon's Coral Coast Helicopter Services' tours, and Kalbarri offers some of the best vantage points along the coastal cliffs at Natural Bridge, Eagle Gorge and Red Bluff.

-A great way to view these magnificent creatures during their annual migration along Western Australia’s coastline.
+A great way to view these magnificent creatures during their annual migration along Western Australia’s coastline is to join a dedicated whale watching tour from Geraldton, Kalbarri, Denham, Coral Bay or Exmouth.